Sabareesh-Subramanian/JioSaavn_Clone/README.md

 <li><a href="https://github.com/mahi98jat">Mahipal Singh Haritwal</a></li>
 </ul>

-## Related Blogs
+## Related Links
 <ul>
-  <li><a href="https://medium.com/@sabareeshsubramanian/building-a-clone-of-jiosaavn-com-using-html-css-and-react-js-f91933199a7">Building a clone of JioSaavn.com using HTML, CSS, and REACT.js</a></li>
+  <li><a href="https://medium.com/@sabareeshsubramanian/building-a-clone-of-jiosaavn-com-using-html-css-and-react-js-f91933199a7">Blog - Building a clone of JioSaavn.com using HTML, CSS, and REACT.js</a></li>
+  <li>For a visual walkthrough of the features, please visit this <a href="https://drive.google.com/file/d/1dVw7bWxbZByXDcYy47M3CoV_fHvtDhTW/view?usp=sharing">demo video</a>.</li>
 </ul>

 ## A quick Glimpse of our Work